Minimal Dark Matter bound states at future colliders

-The resulting 5-plet bound states at $M=14\TeV$ are plotted in fig.\fig{Levels14TeV}, and table~\ref{tab:MainLevels} lists their main properties.
-Bound states can decay via annihilation of their constituents with rate $\Gamma_{\rm ann}$, or into deeper states with rate $\Gamma_{\rm dec}$.
+The resulting 5-plet bound states at constituent mass $M=14\TeV$ are plotted in fig.\fig{Levels14TeV}, and table~\ref{tab:MainLevels} lists their main properties.\footnote{While we agree with the generic formul\ae{} for the rates in~\cite{1702.01141}, we found a missing order one factor in the application to the 5-plet: the decay rates of the $2p$ states differ from eq.~(91) in~\cite{1702.01141} because a $\alpha_2$ should be $\alpha_{\rm eff}$.
+These $2p$ decay rates negligibly affect the cosmological relic abundance computed in~\cite{1702.01141}.} Bound states can decay via annihilation of their constituents with rate $\Gamma_{\rm ann}$, or into deeper states with rate $\Gamma_{\rm dec}$.
 Bound states with $J\equiv \ell \oplus S$ equal to 1 or 5 can annihilate into two $\SU(2)_L$ vectors $VV$, while vector bound states with $J=3$ cannot because of the Landau-Yang theorem.

 We are especially interested in bound states that annihilate into SM fermions, as they can thereby be directly produced in $\mu^+\mu^-$ collisions.
 Such states are those with the same quantum numbers as the weak vectors $W^a_\mu$, so that such bound states mix and inherit couplings to fermions.
-These special bound states are the $^n_1s_3^{--}$ vector triplets with $S=1$, $\ell=0$ (the full notation is explained in the first row of table~\ref{tab:MainLevels}).
+These special bound states are the $^n_1s_3^{--}$ vector triplets with $S=1$, $\ell=0$ (the full notation is explained in the first row of table~\ref{tab:MainLevels}), which decay into SM fermions with rate $\Gamma_{\text{ann},f}=625 M/2n^3 = 0.96\,\Gamma_{\text{ann}}$.
 The other vector triplet, the $^2_1p_3^{+-}$ bound state with $S=0$, $\ell=1$, has opposite parity and annihilates in $VVV$ rather than in fermions.
 The bound state $^3_Jd_3^{--}$ with $\ell=2$ has the right quantum numbers, but annihilation rates of bound states with $\ell >0$ are suppressed by extra powers of $\alpha_2$.